THE WAY IT COULD BE:

 "And above all an home grown tomato has a far better taste than the plastic ones you have to buy from the supermarkets."

 " And there is one very important thing we haven’t mentioned yet," said Gran.
 "Small farms give a very satisfying livelihood to many little people who just love small farming.
-The economy you have come from couldn’t care less about them.
+The economy you've come from couldn’t care less about them.
 It just strips them off their land and into unemployment, because it allows some giant corporation to take their business and livelihood."

 Mike wasn’t sure he was convinced on the general issue of scale but decided to let the issue go for a while at least.
 "I like the greenhouses, up against the walls here and there.
 They would be nice to wander into on a cold day."